 So you’ve taken up golf as a hobby, or you’ve got a large farm acreage that you need to get around easily.
 Grandma turned 80 and needs to get to the neighbor’s house down the road, or you need to move things around your landscape without wearing out your back.
 Welcome to the golf cart buying community!

-So, how much does a golf cart cost?
-Used golf cart prices are around $2,400 average for a good condition golf cart and new golf cart prices for a basic model have an average cost of $6,800.
+So, how much is a golf cart?
+Used golf carts cost around $2,400 average for a good condition golf cart and new golf cart prices for a basic model have an average cost of $6,800.
 Additional options, of course, will raise and lower the price.

 The new golf cart is going to have reliability and a warranty…definitely an advantage over a used vehicle, but it’s going to get a little spendy.

 Let’s look at a few basic models to get an idea of what you will spend on a new golf cart.